 Only those who have fellowship with God can have any hope, understanding, peace, or rest.
 The world remains under the sway of Satan, unable to live righteously.

 Baptism symbolizes a burial and resurrection, or the crucifixion of the carnal self.
 After a person realizes his ways have been wrong, he should counsel for baptism.

 Redemption is useless to mortal beings without God's gift of eternal life (I Corinthians 15:19), which God made possible through Christ's resurrection.

-The doctrine of resurrection is one of the chief teachings of Christianity.
-In fact, our very hope hangs on it!
-For those of us called and chosen in this age, the first resurrection is especially vital.
+The doctrine of resurrection is a chief teachings of Christianity.
+For those called and chosen in this age, the first resurrection is especially vital.